-Hydrogels of 1 mg/ml collagen I were created by mixing media with PureCol (3 mg/ml, Advanced BioMatrix, San Diego, CA) and incubating at 37°C for 1 hour before plating cells on top at a density of 5000 cells/cm.
-Cells were also seeded at a higher density of 20,000 cells/cm.
-For experiments in which one inducer molecule (doxycycline or cumate) was washed out and replaced with the other, the cultures were washed 12 times with each wash consisting of a 30-minute incubation in fresh media containing the new inducer.
+Hydrogels of 1 mg ml-1 collagen I were created by mixing media with PureCol (3 mg ml-1, Advanced BioMatrix, San Diego, CA) and incubating at 37 °C for 1 hour before plating cells on top at a density of 5000 cells per cm2.
+Cells were also seeded at a higher density of 20 000 cells per cm2.
+For experiments in which one inducer molecule (doxycycline or cumate) was washed out and replaced with the other, the cultures were washed 12 times with each wash consisting of a 30 minute incubation in fresh media containing the new inducer.